Career Guidance for Students

 You don’t need all the answers yet.
 You just need space to think — and permission to explore.

-Feeling helpless about how to help?
+Feeling helpless about how to help your student?Careers guidance is available

 Questions about “what comes next” can quickly turn into stress for young people and the whole family.
 The And Stuck? workbooks can help you talk about ideas.